P: Peltonin - Pizarro

 Johnny Peters (Thirsk)

 Not to be confused with the dropkick king from Brighton this Johnny Peters was a familiar figure to wrestling fans of the North East of England in the 1970s.
 Johnny was from West Tanfield in North Yorkshire, Thirsk being the biggest nearest town that you've probably heard of.
-Blond haired Johnny was a popular middleweight of some skill having been trained by Norman Walsh, from whom he skill but not temperament.
+Blond haired Johnny was a popular middleweight of some skill having been trained by Norman Walsh, from whom he acquired skill but not temperament.
 A couple of televised bouts saw him lose to the Rev Michael Brooks and Barry Douglas.
+Later in his career Johnny filled out into a fully blown heavyweight.
 Three of his sons also went into the wrestling business.

 Read our extended tribute for Cyril Knowles: A Gentleman of the Land, A Man of the People